sophiesommer/Response-Time-Project-EDSP19/Write_Up.md

 also included an interaction term between ability and difficulty, because I hypothesized that the impact of question difficulty on response times would be different depending on student ability levels.
-Therefore, my first baseline model was as follows:
+Therefore, my first baseline model was as follows (note: I also ran the model on a dataset with missing data for PropUsedOpp removed so that the R squared value could be compared to the R squared in my next model):

 ``` r
 finaldata$RaschAbilitySq <- finaldata$RaschAbility^2